1. Hit the books

 You can also ask questions through Re: Investing.
 Re: Investing offers clear, unbiased answers to your questions on investing.
 Questions range from “Where can I start looking to invest money?” to “How do I transfer the funds from a mutual fund to an ETF?
 Do I have to sell it first?”

 And finally, the OSC’s Contact & Inquiries Centre is there to answer your questions and may refer your complaint or inquiry to another branch at the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition.

 - Local (Toronto): 416-593-8314